huijing/personal-website-v3/src/content/blog/2020-01-21-state-and-props-in-react.md

 ## What are props?

-Props are plain Javascript objects that contain information.
+Props are plain JavaScript objects that contain information.
 They can be used to pass data between React components.

 ## What is state?

-State is also a plain Javascript object that contains information.
+State is also a plain JavaScript object that contains information.
 It represents the dynamic parts of the React component, i.e. data that can change.

 ## Let's talk about components